-and up there they put the boxes and such things we had to put up there.
-Down stairs, we had to put the offee and flour and sugar as best we could in the other corners of the room.
+The next day Mr. Lilley put up another set of rails over-head, and up there they put the boxes and such things we had to put up there.
+Down stairs, we had to put the coffee and flour and sugar as best we could in the other corners of the room.
 We had a little mill to grind our corn.
 Aunt Ceeley made a fire and decided to get our meals there.
 We did not take up much room for our flour as we only had it for a rarity and had to use meal all the time.
-I used to feel sorry for poor Maggie as he never could at cornbread as a child and she used to look almost starved as we only had light-oread on Suncays generally.
+I used to feel sorry for poor Maggie as she never could eat cornbread as a child and she used to look almost starved as we only had light-bread on Sundays generally.

-That day, little Walter was born, October 21st, 1848.
+That day, little Walter was born, October 21st., 1848.
 I have often wondered since how I ever lived through it, but I got along very well.
 The baby was healthy and I had no trouble.

 Eliza and Maggie took care of the little ones.
-Maymie was a little tot them just running around, she was not much trouble.
+Maymie was a little tot then just running around, she was not much trouble.

 Pretty soon, in a short time, in a week or so, we got up a little log kitchen.
-They thought that that was not a good place, and built the kitchen about as far as from our place here to your ways to carry our food.
+They thought that that was not a good place and built the kitchen about as far as from our place here to your expected to build, that being a pleasanter spot.
+So we had a long ways to carry our food.
 The water was further still down a hill to a creek.
 That was all the water we had to use.
 It was a very nice creek that ran along past there.
 It did not run all the year but there were some very deep holes there, so that it did not go entirely dry.